alexwlchan/alexwlchan.net/src/_drafts/github-actions-audit.md

       ...</code></pre>

 At a glance, this looks like an immutable reference to an already-released "version 2" of this action, but actually this is a mutable Git tag.
-If somebody changes the `v2` tag in the `tj-actions/changed-files` repo to point to a different commit, it'll change the code that runs in this action.
+If somebody changes the `v2` tag in the `tj-actions/changed-files` repo to point to a different commit, this action will run different code the next time it runs.

 If you specify a Git commit ID instead (e.g. `a5b3abf`), that's an immutable reference that will run the same code every time.